svelte-pilot/svelte-pilot.github.io/docs/en/ssr.md

 # Server-Side Rendering

-In this chapter, based on the project created in the [Creating a Project](creating-a-project) chapter, we will introduce how to implement server-side rendering using Svelte Pilot.
+In this section, based on the project created in the [Creating a Project](creating-a-project) section, we will introduce how to implement server-side rendering using Svelte Pilot.

 ## Code Structure